TRUXIMA Concentrate for solution for infusion Ref.[7416] Active ingredients: Rituximab

 Immunisations

-The safety of immunisation with live viral vaccines, following Truxima therapy has not been studied for NHL and CLL patients and vaccination with live virus vaccines is not recommended.
-Patients treated with Truxima may receive non-live vaccinations.
-However, with non-live vaccines response rates may be reduced.
-In a non-randomised study, patients with relapsed low-grade NHL who received rituximab monotherapy when compared to healthy untreated controls had a lower rate of response to vaccination with tetanus recall antigen (16% vs. 81%) and Keyhole Limpet Haemocyanin (KLH) neoantigen (4% vs. 76% when assessed for >2-fold increase in antibody titer).
-For CLL patients similar results are assumable considering similarities between both diseases but that has not been investigated in clinical trials.
+The safety of immunisation with live viral vaccines, following rituximab therapy has not been studied for NHL and CLL patients and vaccination with live virus vaccines is not recommended.
+Patients treated with rituximab may receive non-live vaccinations; however, with non-live vaccines response rates may be reduced.
+In a non-randomised study, adult patients with relapsed low-grade NHL who received rituximab monotherapy when compared to healthy untreated controls had a lower rate of response to vaccination with tetanus recall antigen (16% vs. 81%) and Keyhole Limpet Haemocyanin (KLH) neoantigen (4% vs. 76% when assessed for >2-fold increase in antibody titer).
+For CLL patients, similar results are assumable considering similarities between both diseases but that has not been investigated in clinical trials.

 Mean pre-therapeutic antibody titres against a panel of antigens (Streptococcus pneumoniae, influenza A, mumps, rubella, varicella) were maintained for at least 6 months after treatment with rituximab.